Ogg's Torsion conjecture: Fifty years later: Thanks

 \section{Thanks}

-\vv This paper expands the 45-minute talk that B.M. gave at the conference at the IAS ({\it Talks Celebrating the Ogg Professorship in Mathematics - October 13, 2022}).
-We are grateful to Barinder Banwait, Francesca Bianchi, Maarten Derickx, Netan Dogra, Minhyong Kim, Steffen M\"uller, Filip Najman, Ken Ribet, and Preston Wake for their illuminating comments.
+\vv We are grateful to Barinder Banwait, Alexander Betts, Francesca Bianchi, Maarten Derickx, Netan Dogra, Minhyong Kim, Steffen M\"uller, Filip Najman, Ken Ribet, Matthias Sch\"utt, Bianca Viray, Isabel Vogt, Preston Wake, and the anonymous referees for their illuminating and extremely helpful comments.
 Thanks also to Netan Dogra for providing the appendix on Bring's curve.
-Thanks to the organizers in the IAS for organizing and hosting the conference in Andrew Ogg's honor, and thanks to Andrew for inspiring all of us.
+Thanks to the organizers in the IAS for organizing and hosting the Frank C. and Florence S. Ogg Professorship in Mathematics, and thanks to Andrew for inspiring all of us.
 The research for this paper was partially supported by NSF grant DMS-1945452, the Clare Boothe Luce Professorship (Henry Luce Foundation), Simons Foundation grant no. 550023 (J.S.B.), and NSF grant DMS-2152149 (B.M.).